 Don’t just check lot size and number of bedrooms; even items such as fireplaces can impact your property tax bill.

 If there’s anything that’s incorrect – After all, there is a big difference between .5 acres and 5.0 acres – you may have an easy appeal on your hands.

 SEE WHAT YOUR NEIGHBORS PAY

 In many cases, property taxes are pretty steady throughout neighborhoods.
 Sure, some homes in your neighborhood may be appreciably larger or smaller than yours, but many properties are likely to be very similarly sized and, as a result, should have similar assessed valuations and property tax bills.

 If you aren’t close enough with your neighbors to discuss your property tax bills, you can contact a real estate agent to have them pull “comps.”

-“Comps” are properties nearby yours in Middletown that are comparable in size and other specifications to your own.
+“Comps” are properties nearby yours in Springboro that are comparable in size and other specifications to your own.

 Compare the specifications on these properties to yours, as well as their property tax bills.
 Vast differences could be grounds for an appeal.